-If you are addicted to soda, and crave a fizzy refreshment, consider sparkling mineral water flavored with fruit, or invest in a SodaStream to have an unending supply of bubbly water at your fingertips.
+If you’re a soda drinker and crave a fizzy refreshment, consider sparkling mineral water flavored with fruit, or invest in a SodaStream to have an unending supply of bubbly water at your fingertips.

-Some people find that they take bigger gulps when drinking through a straw.
-If you are one of these people, you might consider buying paper straws or a reusable metal or glass straw.
+Some people find that they take bigger gulps or drink faster when drinking through a straw.
+Pop a paper straw or a reusable metal or glass straw in your next glass.

-If you are trying to lose weight, this is an easy place to cut calories.
-Make the transition to drinking pure water by filling your glass halfway with juice then filling the rest with flat or sparkling water.
-Once you get used to this, try using only 1/4 juice.
+If you’re trying to lose weight, this is an easy place to cut calories.
+Make the transition to drinking water by filling your glass halfway with juice, then filling the rest with flat or sparkling water.
+Once you get used to this, try using only ¼ juice.